The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Luminosity Function

+We find that the luminosity functions of the BOSS CMASS galaxies generally increase toward fainter magnitudes, as is generally the case for other classes of galaxies.
+The general shapes, except for the points dominated by large selection bias correction, are reasonably fit with Gaussian functions in magnitude (log-normal functions in luminosity).
+We thus fit the luminosity functions with half-Gaussians which are constant at magnitudes fainter than the peak.
+This functional form does not decrease at the faint end; note that our luminosity dynamic range extends only a little below the Gaussian peak.
+This function has the same number of free parameters as the Gaussian function, and is written as

 The two free parameters in this fit are the normalization $A$ and the peak magnitude $M_0$, while the width of the Gaussian $\sigma$ is fixed to be $0.4$ magnitude at all redshifts; empirically, the width is very close to constant.
+With $\sigma$ fixed, the normalization $A$ is proportional to the total number density in each redshift bin.
 The fit parameters as functions of median redshift of the bins, along with a linear fit of these parameters as a function of redshift, are shown in Figure \ref{fig:lf_params}.
 This plot shows the trend that we already described; the overall normalization decreases while the peak magnitude becomes brighter at higher redshift.

+We also attempted to fit the standard Schechter function \citep{Schechter_1976} to the luminosity function, but we found it to be a poor fit.
+In the high-redshift bins, we have insufficient dynamic range to meaningfully constrain the power-law index, since our magnitude range only samples the exponential cutoff.
+Meanwhile, at the low-redshift bins for SDSS I/II, the luminosity functions do not decrease exponentially at the bright end as the Schechter function requires.